HubSpot/Singularity/Docs/features/task-search.md

 - When `false` the setting will prefer correct ordering.
 This may require multiple database calls, since Singularity needs to determine the overall order of items base on persisted (in mysql) and non-persisted (still in zookeeper) tasks.
 The overall search may be less efficient, but the ordering is guranteed to be correct.

 - When `true` the setting will prefer efficiency.
 In this case, it will be assumed that all task histories in zookeeper (not yet persisted) come before those in mysql (persisted).
-This results in faster results and fewer queries, but orderig is not guaranteed to be correct between persisted and non-persisted items.
+This results in faster results and fewer queries, but ordering is not guaranteed to be correct between persisted and non-persisted items.